 It sounds very tempting and many people do it successfully, but there are a few things you should know before you give up your job and a fixed income to become a business owner.

-Financial Advice for New Generation Entrepreneur’s
+Financial Advice for New Generation Entrepreneurs

-Let's accept that you've already done the homework, learned what it takes to be successful at owning your own business, connected with other small business owners, mentors and advisors, determined that you have the necessary knowledge and personality to be successful on your own, and can live without the certainty of a fixed income.
+Let's accept that you've already done the homework, learned what it takes to be successful at owning your own business, connected with other small business owners, mentors and advisors, and determined that you have the necessary knowledge and personality to be successful in your own, and can live without the certainty of a fixed income.